-In Exception No. 8, Fern Grove takes exception to the ALJ's finding of fact in paragraph 71, and conclusions of law in paragraphs 119 through 124, continuing its arguments from the hearing that Catchlight's cost proforma contains a funding shortfall because a financing proposal it identified as a funding source contains a material ambiguity.
+In Exception No. 8, Fern Grove takes exception to the ALJ's finding of fact in paragraph hearing that Catchlight's cost proforma contains a funding shortfall because a financing proposal it identified as a funding source contains a material ambiguity.